Lophocalotes ludekingi

-Lophocalotes ludekingi, called commonly the crested lizard, is a species of lizard in the family Agamidae.
+Lophocalotes ludekingi, called commonly the crested lizard, is a species of lizard in the subfamily Draconinae of the family Agamidae.
 The species is endemic to Sumatra, Indonesia.

 Etymology

 The specific name, ludekingi, is in honor of Dutch physician E.W.A.
 Ludeking, who collected specimens for the Rijksmuseum van Natuurlijke Historie, Leiden.

+Description

+Dorsally, Lophocalotes ludekingi is green, with darker crossbands.
+It may have some irregular red markings on the head.

+Habitat

+The preferred natural habitat of Lophocalotes ludekingi is forest, at altitudes of 1,000–3,000 m.

+Behavior

+Lophocalotes ludekingi is arboreal and diurnal.